 - In women, ovaries become polycystic, which contributes to PCOS

+Did you notice the bullet point about cholesterol?
 I’m amazed by how many patients get a prescription for statins to lower their cholesterol, yet their doctor never tests their thyroid!
-Thyroid medication, when used for hypothyroid patients with elevated cholesterol, consistently improves lipid levels.
+Medication, when used for hypothyroid patients with elevated cholesterol, consistently improves lipid levels.

 What Causes Hypothyroidism?